Liana-y-Camille/Liana-y-Camille.github.io/_posts/2000-01-03-pre-weeding-days.md

   <!-- Intro Text -->
   <div style="font-size: 1.2em; margin-bottom: 2em;">
     Bring your beach clothes! <br><br>
-    We invite friends and family coming from abroad to spend a chill and fun day with us at the beach.
+    To start the celebrations, we invite our friends and family from abroad to enjoy a relaxed and fun day with us at the beach.
   </div>

   <!-- Shuttle Service Info -->